NithinV404/powershell_script/README.md

 # powershell_script
-A one click customize and install custom axios to windows terminal
+A one click script to customize and install custom axios to windows terminal and install oh-my-posh

-# powershell-profile
-Pretty PowerShell that looks good and functions almost as good as Linux terminal

 ## One Line Install (Elevated PowerShell Recommended)